tboonma/TaoBin-Database-Project/README.md

    </details>

-6. Create `.env` file in the same level as manage.py and write down:
+6. Create `.env` file in the top-level and write down:

    ```
    CERT_LOCATION='<PATH_TO_PEM_FILE>'